sebastienros/memoryleak/README.md

 }
 ```

-This is a typical user code memory leak as the memory will keep increasing without any way for the GC to free it until there is no more available memory and the application crashes.
+This is a typical user code memory leak as the memory will keep increasing until the process crashes with an `OutOfMemory` exception.

 ![](images/eternal.png)